Members are our connective tissue–initiating, acting and amplifying others in our ecosystem with the assistance of our Activation Team.

 Our activators deepen our ecosystem; they stitch and weave our networks with others, imagine the future of GRC, and promote the conditions for innovative ideas, people and projects to unfold within the CoLab.
 Through behind-the-scenes maintenance and logistics, to periodic festivals and summits, they consistently nourish our community.

-Benjamin is an ecologist dedicated to community based conservation initiatives currently based out of coastal Ecuador.
+Benjamin (he/they) is a regenerative farmer, teacher and ecologist dedicated to community based conservation initiatives.
 In GRC, he leads our welcoming calls, helps manage our website and supports our connections within the CoLab.
+He is currently based out of currently based out of coastal Ecuador.

 Jyo is a social systems architect who thrives on operating with design principles of living systems in co-creating spaces of dialogue and action in the way humans belong on earth.
 In GRC, she helps realize the vision of GRC to be the pre-incubator in accelerating the future of regeneration.